Removing An Antique Sewing Machine From The Cabinet

 I should have counted the screws.
-But I didn’t.
-There are a bunch of them in those old antique sewing machine cabinets.
+There are a bunch of them in those old sewing machine cabinets.
 The JTS was sick so I took it upon myself to tackle removing the sewing machine from the cabinet.
-It’s really not difficult.
+It’s not difficult.
 Just one screw at a time.

-This is the sewing machine and cabinet I paid $2.50 for at auction a couple of months ago.
-No one else would bid on it so I did.
-The veneer on the top was peeling off….really bad.
+I paid $2.50 for the sewing machine at an auction a couple of months ago.
+No one else would bid on it, so I did.
+The veneer on the top was peeling off.

-Which made it easy for me to slip a putty knife in between the veneer and the top and pop it off.
+It made it easy for me to slip a putty knife between the veneer and the cabinet top and pop off the veneer.

 One thing to remember is not to remove the screws that hold the legs on the table.
-I did remove one of those screws before I realized it was one of several screws that attached the leg to the table.
-This point is a good time to tighten all the leg screws.
+I did remove one of those screws before I realized it.

-These are all the parts that came off of the cabinet including the curved wood protective bottom piece.
-I plan to remove a few of the parts from the machine itself to keep and then take the machine to the recycle bin.
+These are all the parts that came from the cabinet, including the curved wood protective bottom piece.
+I plan to remove a few parts from the sewing machine itself and then take the machine to the recycle bin.

 Not sure how I will paint the sewing machine cabinet yet.
 I may not paint it.
 What do you guys think about polishing it all up and leaving it as it with the two tone wood look?